alicemunsal/dohex/DoHex2.md

 > - Solving problems you probably don't have creates more problems you definitely do.
 > - There is no ideal, abstract solution to the problem.

-Object Oriented Programming (OOP) developers try to create abstract model of the problem by focusing on entities and their relationships as taught in school and tend to ignore
+Object Oriented Programming (OOP) developers try to create abstract model of the problem by focusing on entities and their relationships as taught in school and tend to ignore data.

 Immutable data types
 side effect free